Communication Tips

 Communication tips for video and voice calls

-You might find it useful to talk to your colleagues about how they can best communicate with you over video and voice calls while working from home.
+You might find it useful to talk to your colleagues or friends about how they can best communicate with you over video and voice calls.
 It may be helpful to share these tips:

 • Face the camera and don’t cover your mouth while speaking.

-• Make sure that only one person is speaking at a time.
+• If there is a group, make sure that only one person is speaking at a time.
 This can also help make sure captions are more accurate, if they are used.

 • Mute your microphone when you are not speaking to reduce background noise.